viet34tqc/notebook/dependancy-injection.md

 <https://blog.codeminer42.com/di-with-some-context/>

 Dependancy injection is a common way to implement IoC.
-It remove hardcoded dependancy between module in an application.
+It allows you to inject variables, objects, or services into your code rather than hard-coding or instantiating them within your code directly, remove hardcoded dependancy between module in an application.
 The aim of this technique is to make our code more flexible and scalable

 So what's hardcoded dependancy?
 Hardcode dependancy means class A is tightly coupled to class B or method B, class B/method B is initiated and called inside a method of class A. There are some issue with this: